5 minutes. It seems that a lot can be done during this time.

 (htdocs or the one of your choice).

 Remember to rename the folder.
-By default, this will be
+By default, it will be

 wordpress.
-For example, you can give it the name of your site.
+For example, you can give the folder the same name as your site.

 Step 4: Create the database